collerek/ormar/docs/models/inheritance.md

     updated_date: datetime.datetime = ormar.DateTime(default=datetime.datetime.now)

-# that way you do not have to provide metadata and databases in concrete class
+# that way you do not have to provide metadata and database in concrete class
 class Category(DateFieldsModel, AuditModel):
     ormar_config = base_ormar_config.copy(tablename="categories")